Tsurugaoka Hachimangu Shrine 鶴岡八幡宮

 The 800-year-old shrine that is the heart of Kamakura

-Dedicated to Hachiman, the patron god of samurai, this beautiful shrine has existed for over 800 years.
+Dedicated to Hachiman, the guardian deity of samurai, this beautiful shrine has existed for over 800 years.
 Enjoy a peaceful respite and the gorgeous views on the approach.

 How to Get There